 How to get ready made sourdough.
 When you want to be on the safe side you can ask a gift of sourdough from a friend that has a good one, or buy a sourdough starter and follow the directions on the package.
 If you can’t find any in the stores in your neighbourhood, you could try online.

 How to keep your sourdough.
 Once you have satisfying sourdough you have to take care of it.
-Keep your little ‘pets’ in the refrigerator in a closed container.
+Keep the sourdough starter in the refrigerator in a closed container.
 Some advice to punch some holes in the cover, but you then risk a rather smelly refrigerator.
 At least once a week (twice is better) you have to air the sourdough: let it stand, covered with a damp cloth, at roomtemperature for 24 hours.
 When you look at your sourdough you will see that it has seperated in sediment at the bottom and a grey-brown fluid on top.
 Stir this well.
 You will have to feed your pets: after stirring, add equal measures of lukewarm water and flour.
 Take some of the sourdough out to bake a bread with, or to give away.

 How to bake sourdough bread.
 For 500 gram flour (whole wheat, optionally mixed with rye, oats, millet) use 100 gram sourdough and 3,5 to 4 decilitre water (start with 3,5 decilitre, add more water only if the dough needs it).
 The recipe for Roman bread has different proportions.
 You also have the right to experiment!